 In return, this demands that we keep the faith (let's be grateful we have our faith), no matter what.
 We're going to have to be steadfast - determined - to continue to live the faith - even if it may seem against the odds.
 Maybe this might seem impossible at times, but will become especially necessary when situations seem at their worst!
 St Paul says this, that: "faith is confidence in what we hope for and assurance about what we do not see".
 Do we truly enter this new year with confidence in the power of our faith?
+Do we have the confidence and fortitude to not only hope for the best, but to work for the best?
 Do we have the confidence to take a few deep breaths before we let our understandable frustrations, discomforts, worries and concerns to overwhelm the hope, that is so readily available to all who keep the faith?